breakintoprogram/agon-projects/README.md

 	- `Hello World 24`: A simple example of an ADL executable (24-bit Z80)
 	- `Memory Dump`: A memory hex-dump to screen utility
 - `C`:
+	- `Hello World`: A simple example of a C executable (24-bit 280)

+The C code is currently a work-in-progress.
+It currently passes to main the values:

+- `argc`: 1
+- `argv`: A pointer to a zero-terminated string

+Plan is to make this C-compliant, where argv is an array of pointers to parameters, with argc containing the argument count.

 ### The MOS executable format